ewoodhead/QuantumNPA.jl/README.md

 Id + A1 - 2 PA1|1
 ```

-Finally, note that operators are objects that can be manipulated in the same
+Finally, it may be worth stressing that operators are objects that can be
-sorts of ways as other types of objects in Julia, such as putting them in
+manipulated in the same sorts of ways as other types of objects in Julia,
-arrays or other data structures.
-For example, `dichotomic(p, 1:n)` returns a
+such as putting them in arrays or other data structures.
+For example,
-one-dimensional array of dichotomic operators, which we can then use in
+`dichotomic(p, 1:n)` returns a one-dimensional array of dichotomic operators,
-vector expressions such as:
+which we can then use in vector expressions such as:
 ```julia
 julia> A = dichotomic(1, 1:2)
 2-element Vector{Monomial}: